Getting from Athens to Spetses is pretty easy if you plan your trip ahead a bit.

 Getting Back to Athens from Spetses

-Make sure you have booked your tickets in advance as there are very few locations on Spetses where you can pick up tickets and these places are not open as consistently as those at Piraeus.
+Make sure you have booked your tickets in advance as there are very few locations on Spetses where you can pick up tickets.
+These places are not open as consistently as those at Piraeus.

-Another great option is to take advantage of the ferry route and stop off at a different island on the way back.
+Another great option is to take advantage of the ferry route and stop at a different island on the way back.

 Where to Stay on Spetses